slaclab/surf-tutorial/labs/01-AXI-Lite_register_endpoint/README.md

 the `scratchPad` will occur.

 Note: The address is in units of bytes.
-AXI-Lite is a 32-bit transaction with the `wstrb` metadata field to do byte level transactions.
-We recommend using 32-bit word strides (4 bytes) for mapping the addresses because it happens with mapping the registers from firmware to software.
+AXI-Lite is a 32-bit transaction with the `wstrb` metadata field to do byte level `write` transactions.
+We recommend using 32-bit word strides (4 bytes) for mapping the addresses because it is more human readable and helps with mapping the registers from firmware to software.

 <!--- ########################################################################################### -->